How Bibby HydroMap brought innovation to UXO surveying with a multiple EIVA ScanFish setup

 He added: ‘The nature of our bespoke twin ScanFish setup allows us to reduce acquisition time by over 50% compared to a single ScanFish solution.
 The resulting reduction in the time spent on site offers our clients better value for money, as well as reduced programme impact across the whole project.’

-EIVA CEO Jeppe Nielsen commented: ‘Cost-effectiveness and the possibility of customisation constitute a key focus for all product development activities in EIVA, as we aim to further improve the competitiveness of our customers.
+Jeppe Nielsen, CEO of EIVA at the time of writing, commented: ‘Cost-effectiveness and the possibility of customisation constitute a key focus for all product development activities in EIVA, as we aim to further improve the competitiveness of our customers.
 We are therefore happy to see how the flexible Bibby HydroMap ScanFish configuration has succeeded in these areas through the close collaboration between EIVA and Bibby HydroMap in creating this unique multiple ROTV setup.’

 According to Davenport, there is a bright future ahead for the use of multiple ScanFish in parallel.
 He concluded: ‘Building on our experiences utilising multiple ScanFish, we see this becoming our standard approach for ensuring large scale UXO coverage is achieved with maximum efficiency.’

 Bibby Tethra parallel towing two ScanFish for UXO surveying

 Products in play

 - EIVA ScanFish Katria – The ScanFish Katria is an intelligent wide-sweep remotely operated towed vehicle (ROTV) solution for time-efficient magnetometer surveys

 Facts and figures

 - In excess of 4500-line kilometres of data collected across four vessels

 - Total of 387 vessel days across the project